MWL91/behat-presentation/README.md

 }
 ```

-We will use database for our tests, so for that we will use DatabaseTransaction trait.
+As we going to use sqlite to our tests, we may use DatabaseTransaction trait.
-Also, we should define users property.
+Also, we should define user as class property.

 ```php
 use \Laracasts\Behat\Context\DatabaseTransactions;